marierm/mmExtensions/README.md

 In preset window:
 =================
-* Click on the 'Add Parameter' to add more parameters.
+* Click on the 'Add' to add more parameters.
 The presets can have any number of parameters and these parameters can represent anything.
-* Double-click on the slider to edit the parameter's ControlSpec.
+* Click on the '+' to edit the parameter's ControlSpec.
 * Click on the "O" button to open the OSC preferences of the parameter.
+(Temporarily not working.)
 * Click on the "M" button to open the MIDI preferences of the parameter.
+(Temporarily not working.)
 * Parameters can be named.

 Each preset of a PresetInterpolator always have the same number of